r-cute/xdial/docs/manual/en/faq.rst

 Can I design my own clock face (and share it)?
 ---------------------------------------------------

-It's still impractical for users to design custom clock faces, because currently we don't have a user-friendly software with graphical interface to facilitate this.
+It's currently impractical for users to design custom clock faces, due to lack of a user-friendly software with graphical interface to facilitate this.

 Can I flash 3rd party firmware?